-The Authority typically receives its income in cash (e.g. from taxes and grants) before it pays for its expenditure in cash (e.g. through payroll and invoices).
+The Council typically receives its income in cash (eg. from taxes and grants) before it pays for its expenditure in cash (eg. through payroll and invoices).
 It also holds reserves for future expenditure.
-These activities, plus the timing of borrowing decisions, lead to a cash surplus which is invested in accordance with Treasury Management guidance both from the Chartered Institute of Public Finance and Accountancy and MHCLG.
-Average cash balances in 2019/20 for the purpose of treasury management investment are expected to average \pounds 40m plus, with fluctuations between £25m and £65m.
+These activities, plus the timing of borrowing decisions, lead to a cash surplus which is invested in accordance with guidance from the Chartered Institute of Public Finance and Accountancy.
+The balance of treasury management investments is expected to average £30 million with fluctuations between £20 million and £50 million during the 2021/22 financial year.